The Oxford Real Farming Conference 2015

 This was a subject that reared its head in many of the talks and also in audience questions.
 There were strong calls for more government intervention and centralised decision making as an attempt to educate the public and influence food buying habits.
 This was most prevalent in the debates What Do We Really Want Our Farming to Do for Us?
 How Should We Measure Success? (discussing the New Economics Foundation’s True Cost of Food report) and also in the Square Meal Report session.
 Organisations writing big reports about what big governments should do concerns me.
 Leaving it to governments and organisations to decide what we should be eating is actually what has led us to this mess in the first place (especially in the US – Ancel Keys and the McGovern Report springs to mind).
 I believe that the advice dished out so far, for instance in the case of avoiding healthy high fats and eating margarines and vegetable oils, has been erroneous and downright detrimental to the nation’s health (and to those dairy farmers that produce wonderful full-fat products such as butter and yoghurt).
 Yes, the production of healthy food should be supported by governments (although I believe that they cannot be trusted to decide what is healthy for us due to the massive influence of various food industries) but when it comes to finding out what I should eat for my health I’m afraid the government is the last place I would look for advice.
 Trouble is there are an awful lot of organisations paid to produce very big reports that ultimately provide no answers – other than calls for more regulation and more reports.

 There is also the problem of conflicting advice that causes frustration and resignation with many people.
-Groups such as ‘Eating Better’ advocate a low fat diet (‘…go easy on the cheese though, as its high in fat’), advises eating less meat (it makes no distinction between red meat and processed meat) and encourages substitutes such as quorn (!), although it does give a nod to pasture fed meat.
+Groups such as ‘Eating Better’ advocate a low fat diet (‘…go easy on the cheese though, as its high in fat’), advises eating less meat and encourages substitutes such as quorn (!), although it does give a nod to pasture fed meat.
 With ever-increasing numbers of people undertaking their own research, turning to organisations like this to get advice on so-called healthy eating is looking increasingly tired.

 There is also the issue of personal responsibility for one’s health.
 I have a long way to go on this one but I try my best and realise that this is best kept out of the hands of governments and big organisations.
 I believe there is nothing as important to our health as what we put in our mouths, how we sleep and how we handle stress.
 We cannot hand over responsibility for the things that are so important to us.
 Yes, there is obviously some degree of cooperation, interaction and reliance with our health services and other groups but when it comes to health we have to take ultimate responsibility for the long-term.
 Part of that responsibility is the priority we give to our food choices.
 There was an extremely interesting comment from Anya at the Sustainable Food Trust concerning the decisions we make when choosing food: ‘the assumption is that people make rational choices in terms of food, but actually they are often emotional choices’.
 A greater understanding of the way food is produced and the effects of that upon our health and environment can contribute to these choices but most of all, consumers need to feel empowered.